carloscorva/allianz.sib-protractor/README.md

 .should get a result of the Searching using a concatenation of AgentId's
 .should validate the incorrect use of AgentId's concatenation
 .should validate the incorrect number of AgentId's concatenation
-.should get a result of the Searching using the following Criteria
-.should get a result of the Searching using the following Criteria
-.
+.should test using AgentId with a wildcard: FindDocuments .should test using a too short AgentId with wildcard: FindDocuments .